pimutils/vdirsyncer/docs/contributing.rst

 Travis is slow, so you might want to run them locally too.
 For this, set up a virtualenv_ and run this inside of it::

+    # install:
-    # install vdirsyncer from the repo into the virtualenv.
-Prerequisite for
+    #  - vdirsyncer from the repo into the virtualenv
-    # most other tasks.
+    #  - stylecheckers (flake8) and code formatters (autopep8)
+    #  - git commit hook for autopep8
     make install-dev

     make install-test  # install test dependencies
-    make install-style  # install dependencies for stylechecking make install-docs  # install dependencies for building documentation

 Then you can run::

     make test   # The normal testsuite
     make style  # Stylechecker
     make docs   # Build the HTML docs, output is at docs/_build/html/

 The ``Makefile`` has a lot of options that allow you to control which tests are run, and which servers are tested.
 Take a look at its code where they are all